 Flexpipe, a place for everything and everything in its place

 The Lean Sigma team, who was spearheading the continuous improvement program, began to search for a new alternative to do away with the metal storage cabinets.
 The team soon discovered Flexpipe, a developer of modular pipe and joint systems designed for industrial and manufacturing environments.
-Flexpipe allowed employees to design and build their storage structures, rolling carts, handling racks and more.
+Flexpipe allowed employees to design and build their storage structures, kitting carts, handling racks and more.
 Existing metal cabinets were soon replaced with modular racks to store parts, while shadow boards were brought in to store tools.

 A small-scale trial, just to see…

 The Flexpipe system was integrated only in a small part of the plant on an experimental basis to see how the machinists adapted to the change.
 The result?
 An overwhelming success!
 The equipment’s adaptability and flexibility were a clear winner.
-The machinists were hooked, and many of them requested Flexpipe workstations.
+The machinists were hooked, and many of them requested Flexpipe lens manufacturing workstations.

 600 structures later